icdocsoc/docsoc-guide-linux/4-advanced-command-line-concepts.md

 ## Streams

 Every terminal command takes in some text input, and spits out some text output.
-These pieces of data are sent between the command and the Terminal using virtual input and output channels, called **streams** (also known as standard streams).
-There is a single input stream, called **stdin***, and there are two output streams, called **stdout** and **stderr**.
+These pieces of data are sent between the command and the Terminal using virtual input and output channels in your computer, called **streams** (also known as standard streams).
+There is a single input stream, called **stdin**, and there are two output streams, called **stdout** and **stderr**.

 Stream | Purpose
   ---  |   ---